jyjoshi/realtime-data-streaming/Notes.md

 Control Center is dependent on the schema registry
 CC is listening for events on schema registry to visualise the data directly on kafka which is managed by zookeeper

+During the booting up of the containers; you can see that the dependencies are maintained and there is an order in which they are created.